Kentico/xperience-component-starter/README.md

 1. In Visual Studio, press the F5 key to start the MVC application using IIS express.

+The page builder is now set up and ready to be used.
+To navigate to a page with the page builder:
    1. Open the administration interface in your preferred browser.
    1. Navigate to the *Pages* application.
-      1. Select page named `Home` in the content tree.
+   1. Select the page named `Home` in the content tree.

-You can now see the [page builder interface](https://kentico.com/CMSPages/DocLinkMapper.ashx?version=latest&link=page_builder_mvc) set up and ready to be used.
+You can now see the [page builder interface](https://kentico.com/CMSPages/DocLinkMapper.ashx?version=latest&link=widgets_using_mvc) set up and ready to be used.
+You can [develop](https://kentico.com/CMSPages/DocLinkMapper.ashx?version=latest&link=page_builder_mvc) further components by following the links from the list at the top of the page.

 ![Starter showcase](/Starter.png)